AbhiXverse/Solidity-journey/Day 15/How Uniswap Works.md

 - K - a constant value that must remains same or unchanged

 - Key point - when a trade occurs, the formula must hold so the product of the reserves (X * Y) stays equal to K

+Liquidity Providers (LPs):

+- How to become an LP:
+    - anyone can provide liquidity to a poil